kmejia/APCS-SpringFinalProject/README.md

 Use
 ======
 After opening the reverseTetris file through Processing, use Processing's play button to start the program.
 Afterwards, you will see some falling blocks.
+Blocks will pile up and you lose when blocks reach the top level of the window.
+To get rid of the blocks, click on them when you see that they are arranged such that there are three or more in contact with each other that are the same color.
+The goal of the game is to last as long as you can without losing.

 Changes
 ======